ZEGOCLOUD/zego_uikit_prebuilt_call_flutter/doc/events.md

 ### onCallEnd

 - **Description**
-  - This callback is triggered when call end, you can differentiate the reasons for call end by using the `event.reason`.
+  - This callback is triggered when call end, you can differentiate the reasons for call end by using the `event.reason`. if the call end reason is due to being kicked, you can determine who initiated the kick by using the variable `event.kickerUserID`.
 - **Prototype**
   - `void Function(ZegoCallEndEvent event, VoidCallback defaultAction)?`
 - **Example**